-- d) All required reports and technical studies shall be carried out by qualified persons retained by and at the expense of the applicant.
+- e)d) All required reports and technical studies shall be carried out by qualified persons retained by and at the expense of the applicant.
 Where appropriate, the City will require a peer review of any report or study by an appropriate public authority or a qualified person retained by the City at the applicant's expense.
-In addition to City requirements, the applicant shall ensure that all additional requirements as set out in the Region of Halton Official Plan are addressed. - e) An application for an Official Plan Amendment, Zoning By-law amendment, plan of subdivision or consent shall be considered complete under The Planning Act only when the items as determined by the City and Region, as listed in clause b) above, have been provided. - f) In the absence of pre-submission consultation between an applicant and the City, and/or the absence of adequate supporting information or material required to consider a development application, the City shall deem an application incomplete and may refuse the development application.
+In addition to City requirements, the applicant shall ensure that all additional requirements as set out in the Region of Halton Official Plan are addressed. - d)e) An application for an Official Plan Amendment, Zoning By-law amendment, plan of subdivision or consent shall be considered complete under The Planning Act only when the items as determined by the City and Region, as listed in clause b) above, have been provided, and when the required notice sign referenced in Subsection 11.3.1. a) (i) of this Plan has been erected on the property. - e)f) In the absence of pre-submission consultation between an applicant and the City, and/or the absence of adequate supporting information or material required to consider a development application, the City shall deem an application incomplete and may refuse the development application.